- Windows 11’s Remote Desktop is not working due to firewall blocks and disabled network features and services.

 - Enabling certain RDP services might also solve Remote Desktop problems in no time.

-Windows 11 includes a Remote Desktop Connection app with which you can use to remotely connect to another PC.
-By doing so, you may simply utilize the remote PC you’re connected with on the desktop or laptop directly in front of you.
+Windows 11 includes a Remote Desktop Connection app, which you can use to remotely connect and work on another PC.
+By doing so, you may utilize the remote PC you’re connected to on the desktop or laptop directly in front of you.